-- In a large bowl, add all ingredients in order as listed and as you are preparing them (washing and chopping the vegetables).
-Stir well and gently, and serve immediately or within a few hours.
+- In a large bowl, add cucumber, tomato, lettuce, dill, onion, olive oil, toasted sesame oil, salt and pepper.
+The easiest is to add ingredients in order as listed and as you are preparing them like washing and chopping the vegetables.

-Store: To make ahead, refrigerate all vegetables covered in a bowl, and add oils, salt and pepper right before serving (as soon as you add salt – salad “leaks”).
+- To make ahead: Refrigerate all vegetables covered in a bowl, and add oils, salt and pepper right before serving.